-Select using ←/→ according to the TV being used.
+Select using \leftarrow/\Rightarrow according to the TV being used.

-- LCD Select this when connected to a liquid crystal display TV. - PDP Select this when connected to a plasma TV of another brand. - Pioneer PDP Select this when connected to a Pioneer plasma TV. - Projector Select this when connected to a front projector. - Professional With this setting, video signal processing is restrained.
+- Pioneer PDP Select this when connected to a Pioneer plasma TV. - Pioneer LCD Select this when connected to a Pioneer liquid crystal display TV. - Pioneer Projector Select this when connected to a Pioneer front projector. - PDP Select this when connected to a plasma TV of another brand. - LCD Select this when connected to a liquid crystal display of another brand. - Projector Select this when connected to a front projector of another brand. - Professional With this setting, video signal processing is restrained.
 Select this when connected to a professional monitor. - Memory1 to 3 Picture quality settings with adjusted parameters can be stored in the memory.
 For a description of the parameters, see When Memory1, 2 or 3 is selected below.